 Ferritin is most often requested when a doctor thinks a patient has too little iron in their system.
 Low iron levels can lead to anaemia and the production of red blood cells that are small (microcytic) and pale (hypochromic).
 If these typical changes are seen on a “full blood count” then ferritin can be measured to confirm a diagnosis of iron deficiency anaemia.

-The test may also be requested when your doctor suspects you have too much iron, for example in hereditary haemochromatosis (a genetic disorder which causes too much iron to be absorbed from the diet).
+The test may also be requested when your doctor suspects you have too much iron stored in your body.
+Iron overload occurs in hereditary haemochromatosis (a genetic disorder which causes too much iron to be absorbed from the diet) but can also occur as a result of repeat blood transfusions and in alcoholics with liver disease.

 Most ferritin is located within the cells of the body, with only a small amount in the blood.
-When there is damage to organs that contain ferritin (especially the liver, spleen, and bone marrow), ferritin levels can become raised even though the total amount of iron in the body is normal.
-Ferritin levels may not be particularly helpful if measured in people with liver disease, long-term infections, cancer, or autoimmune diseases (which are all associated with organ damage).
+When there is damage to organs that contain ferritin (especially the liver, spleen, and bone marrow), ferritin levels can become raised even though the total amount of iron in the body is normal. .
+Ferritin is therefore a less useful indicator of iron status when measured in people with liver disease, long-term infections, cancer or autoimmune diseases (which are all associated with organ damage).

 The review date indicates when the article was last reviewed from beginning to end to ensure that it reflects the most current science.
 A review may not require any modifications to the article, so the two dates may not always agree.